t-harvey/JerryGen/docs/design.md

 <code>{{/arguments}}</code>
 </code>

+(Mustache key: "#" => for-all *or* is-set-to-true; "^" =>
+is-set-to-false *or* the field doesn't exist)

+The above Mustache code can be read as: "for all arguments, if it is the first argument in the list, put out an opening parenthesis; put out the parameter name; if it is not the last argument in the list, put out a comma and space; if it is the last argument in the list, put out a closing parenthesis."

 #### <code>file_generators.js</code>

 For each type, as many as five C files are created.
-This code uses the code in <code>Generator.js</code> to build the specific data structure for each type of <code>WebIDL</code> construct and then calls the Hogan compiler to build the appropriate files.
+This file uses the code in <code>Generator.js</code> to build the specific data structure for each type of <code>WebIDL</code> construct and then calls the Hogan compiler to build the appropriate files.

 #### <code>Generator.js</code>